HeroesToolChest/HeroesDataParser/README.md

 **Tooltip strings that fail to parse will show up __empty__** in the xml or json files and thus will be a valid warning.
 Hero warnings can be shown to the console using the option `--heroWarnings`.
 Ignored warnings are in `VerifyIgnore.txt`.
-Ignored warnings only work for english strings (enUS).
+Ignored warnings only work for english strings.

 ## Options
 ### Storage Path (-s|--storagePath)